Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-After each team has played 22 games of the AFL season, across 23 rounds including a bye, the top eight ranked AFL teams play off in the AFL Finals series to determine the AFL Premiers of the year.
+At the end of the AFL season the top eight AFL teams play off in the AFL Finals series to determine the AFL premiers.

 These four weeks of football cut the top eight teams down to two in time for the grand final in the fourth and final week.

 Wondering how it works?
 You’re in the right place.
 Here’s everything you need to know about how the AFL finals work.

 The first week

 The eight teams are typically divided into two groups of four, the top four (1-4) and the bottom four (5-8), who play games among themselves in the first week of finals.

 In the top four, first plays fourth and second plays third in qualifying finals.
 The higher-placed teams, first and second, have the right to host these finals in their home state (though not necessarily at their preferred home ground).